Good news for gluten-intolerants

 We make our pastry for the 99% of people who can have flour.
 So if you’re the 1% who is celiac, what the heck are you doing here??
 We are so sorry you can’t join this pastry party but thankfully, you can still have good chocolate and wine so stop torturing yourself darling and go grab some and have a nice hot bath.

 If you however, are someone who considers yourself “gluten-intolerant”, we have news for you.
 You may be able to eat our pastries.
 Don’t hang up!
 Yes, it’s possible and here’s why.
 One word: fermentation.
 Remember, croissants are not cupcakes or scones or donuts.
 The dough is yeasted which changes everything.
-But you can talk to Pascal and get all geeky about it.
-Also, see the What is a Croissant? tab above.

 In a nutshell, because our pastries go through a natural fermentation process that you induce yourself by thawing and rising them – a technical process called “proofing” (foodbloggers are obsessed with this word!), the natural gluten basically loses its potency and kinda times out (I am oversimplifying a very technical process but bear with me).